gramener/gramex/docs/handlers.rst

 This ``fetch`` function can be used as a FunctionHandler.

-The simplest way to call a blocking function asynchronously is to use a ``ThreadPoolExecutor``::
+The simplest way to call any blocking function asynchronously is to use a ``ThreadPoolExecutor``::

     thread_pool = concurrent.futures.ThreadPoolExecutor(4)